Why CROHMIQ™ Type D Anti-Static Bulk Bags Offer the Best Static Protection

 October 6, 2020

 When handling sensitive bulk powders, or filling and discharging where flammable gases or vapors are present, static protection is essential to prevent a fire or catastrophic explosion.
-Utilizing electrostatic FIBCs in the form of either a Type C or Type D bulk bag can offer you static protection.
+Utilizing anti-static FIBCs in the form of either a Type C or Type D bulk bag can offer you protection against electrostatic discharges.

 Continue reading as we discuss how anti-static bulk bags work and break down the different classifications associated with FIBCs.